 Vehicle violation appeals may be made by completing an appeal form within 30 days of the parking violation.
 No appeal will be considered until the ticket is paid.
 After 30 days, an appeal will not be accepted.
-Appeal forms are located at the Welcome Center and in the Student Life office.
+Appeal forms are located in the Student Life Office.
 An appeal can also be completed and submitted electronically at: www.
 VictoriaCollege.edu/ParkingTickets.

 A Vehicle Violation Appeals Committee will review the appeal and determine the outcome.
 If the violation is overturned by the Appeals Committee, the fine payment will be refunded to the student.

-Student Notification of Vehicle Regulations under the authority of the College Discipline System.
+Student Notification of Vehicle Regulations